kangu/delphi-couchdb/README.md

 delphi-couchdb
 ==============

-CouchDB client implementation over HTTP for Delphi
+CouchDB client implementation over HTTP for Delphi.

+### Work still in progress, more documentation to come.
+Check out the tests for comments.